Max Kless

 Then let the interface honor that choice.
 Different defaults.
 Different pacing.
 Different stopping cues.
 Different recommendation aggressiveness.

 Some things are up to us and some are not.
-You cannot control every user impulse.
+You can’t control every user impulse.
 You can control whether the system respects a user’s stated intention, or quietly routes around it.

 4. Optimize for remembered time Link to heading